-Can you get ants in the winter?
+How can you get rid of ants in the house?
 Like many pests, ants swarm indoors once they find a good food source.
 They usually move inside looking for better conditions, moisture, food, shelter, favourable temperatures and shelter.
 Word spreads quickly around the ant colony, and soon you could have a tiny army following the scent trail into your home.
 However, because the kitchen is a food-preparation area, you’re likely to be reluctant to use pesticides or sprays to get rid of ants, for fear of contaminating your food.
 By taking practical steps to eliminate the ants and then ensuring you prevent a re-infestation, you can soon take control of the problem.

 First, make sure you know the ant species you’re dealing with.
 Most likely, they’ll be pavement ants, but carefully observe them and note their characteristics.
 A quick online search should help you to correctly identify them.